infusephp/libs/README.md

 infuse/libs [![Build Status](https://travis-ci.org/jaredtking/infuse-libs.png?branch=master)](https://travis-ci.org/jaredtking/infuse-libs)
 ===========

-*infuse/libs* is a set of libraries designed for rapid PHP development for single-page apps, huge monolithic projects, and everything in-between.
-With simplified syntax inspired by express.js, the libraries can be used à la carte.
+*infuse/libs* is a set of libraries designed for rapid PHP development of single-page apps, giant monolithic projects, and everything in-between.

-These libraries are unit-tested and battle-tested.
 There is even a [framework](https://github.com/jaredtking/infuse) built around *infuse/libs*.

+The simplified syntax was inspired by express.js.
+These libraries are unit-tested, battle-tested, and can be used à la carte.
 Depending on the class, there will be few to no external dependencies.

 ## Infuse Framework